 Insurance companies may also try to downplay the severity of your injuries, the extent of damages, or even the liability of the property owner — all of which can lead to undervaluing your claim.

 With slip and fall cases, especially, liability is often disputed as a tactic to dismiss claims or lower payouts.
-For these reasons, it’s essential that victims advocate for their own best interests.
+For these reasons, it’s essential that victims advocate for their own interests.

 Due to the legal complexities and nuances of slip-and-fall cases, this can be a difficult task.
-Working with an attorney with experience negotiating with insurance companies is a smart way to ensure your best interest is advocated for.
+Working with an attorney with experience negotiating with insurance companies is a smart way to ensure your primary interest is advocated for.

-Slip and Fall Accident FAQs
+Slip and Fall Accident FAQ

 What if a Slip and Fall Accident Happened on a Rental Property?